FlipperPA/django-ssh-deployer/README.md

 ## Known Limitations and Issues

-* Windows is not supported
+* Windows servers are not supported, however, you can use Windows as your control machine.
 * Your repository's host must be in your target server's known hosts list, as git checkouts over SSH require an initial fingerprint.
 * This is not meant to be a replacement for a fully featured continous integration product, like Jenkins.